 In addition to the Earth Celebration event, which is the most traditional, there are also noh presentations.
 Noh is a type of ancient theater and has been around since the 14th century.
 The cast consists of just two characters, a choir and a small orchestra.

-If you cannot visit the entire island, it is best to plan well to decide which place you will enjoy the most.
-The most popular places on Sado Island are: Futatsu Game, Ono-Game, Sotokaifu Coast and Hiranezaki.
+If you can't visit the whole island, it's best to plan well to decide where you'll enjoy the most.
+The most sought-after places on Sado Island are: Futatsu Game, Ono-Game, Sotokaifu Coast, and Hiranezaki.

 Futatsu Game is the junction of two small islands within Sado.
 It is shaped like two giant tortoises next to each other.